2007 Samoan o le Ao o le Malo election: Background

 The O le Ao o le Malo is the head of state of Samoa, an office which was established on its independence in 1962.
 The position is mostly ceremonial.
 Although power is vested in the prime minister and their cabinet, the head of state can dissolve the Legislative Assembly, and no act can become law without their signature.

-The constitution, drafted in 1960 and adopted upon independence, stated that two paramount chiefs, Malietoa Tanumafili II and Tupua Tamasese Meaʻole, representatives of "two of the four main family lineages", would serve as co-heads of state for life.
-After the termination of both of their terms, the Legislative Assembly would elect successive heads of state.
+The constitution, drafted in 1960 and adopted upon independence, stated that two paramount chiefs, Malietoa Tanumafili II and Tupua Tamasese Meaʻole, representatives of "two of the four main family lineages", would serve as co-heads of state for life, and that the Legislative Assembly would elect successive heads of state for five-year terms.

 The election was triggered by the death of Malietoa Tanumafili II in May 2007, who served as the sole head of state of Samoa since Tupua Tamasese predeceased him in 1963.
-Per the Constitution, the two members of the Council of Deputies at the time, Tui Ātua Tupua Tamasese Efi and Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, served as acting co-heads of state until a successor would be elected.
+Per the Constitution, the Council of Deputies, whose members were Tui Ātua Tupua Tamasese Efi and Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, performed the functions of head of state until a successor would be elected.